 What are bona-fide co-ops?

-When a group of people decide to set up a cooperative enterprise, they will normally have a clear idea about what they want to change in a market and the benefits that they seek to bring to members.
+When a group of people decide to set up an enterprise, they will normally have a truly clear idea about what they want to change in a market and the benefits that they seek to bring to members.
 The most immediate outcomes that members want will form the core of the purpose.
 For example, in a:

 - Farmers’ marketing enterprise – getting fairer terms and reaching new markets for their produce.